Ali Masjid

-Ali Masjid (Pashto and علی مسجد) is the narrowest point of the Khyber Pass.
-It is located in Khyber District of Khyber Pakhtunkhwa, Pakistan.
-It is around 10 mi east of the city of Landi Kotal (West of Peshawar) and has an elevation of 3174 ft.
+Ali Masjid (Pashto and علی مسجد) is the narrowest point of the Khyber Pass in Khyber District of Khyber Pakhtunkhwa, Pakistan.
+It is around 10 mi east of the city of Landi Kotal (west of Peshawar) and has an elevation of 3174 ft.
 The width of the Khyber near Ali Masjid was earlier too narrow for two fully laden camels to pass each other, but since has been widened.

 Name origin

 It was named in memory of Ali, the cousin of the Islamic prophet Muhammad.
 A mosque and a shrine has been built here in the memory of Ali, who visited this place according to a local tradition.
 There is also a huge boulder which carries the marks of a hand believed to be that of Ali.

 History

 Ali Masjid is located at the narrowest point in the Khyber Pass.
 It contains a shrine to ʻAlī ibn Abī Ṭālib (circa 600–661) the cousin and son-in-law of Muhammad.
 Travellers would stop to pray at the shrine while on the trading route between Kadam and Ali Masjid.

 The area was originally within Afghanistan, with a fortress built on the height above Ali Masjid in 1837 by the Afghan amir, Dōst Mohammad Khān (1793–1863).
 The shrine and fort are located in extremely rugged terrain overlooking a deep gorge.